-The rainwater availability for landscape irrigation map was developed using zip-code-level monthly precipitation and evapotranspiration (ET) data across the U.S.1 ET is the amount of water a plant requires to stay healthy over a given time period.
+The rainwater availability for landscape irrigation map was developed using zip-code-level monthly precipitation and evapotranspiration (ET) data across the United States1 ET is the amount of water a plant requires to stay healthy over a given time period.

-A metric was developed from the data that compares the total precipitation to ET of a traditional landscape, such as turfgrass, which typically requires supplemental irrigation in most regions of the U.S. This metric provides the total amount of supplemental irrigation for a traditional turf landscape needed in a given area.
-This comparison reveals areas in the U.S. that likely have more rainwater available to supply supplemental irrigation.
+A metric was developed from the data that compares the total precipitation to ET of a traditional landscape, such as turfgrass, which typically requires supplemental irrigation in most regions of the United States.
+This metric provides the total amount of supplemental irrigation for a traditional turf landscape needed in a given area.
+This comparison reveals areas in the United States that likely have more rainwater available to supply supplemental irrigation.
 For more information on the method used to develop this map, read the report by Pacific Northwest National Laboratory (PNNL).

 How to Use the Map

-The map is ranked to show the amount of rainfall that is typically available for irrigating a traditional turf landscape during the irrigation season.
-The intent of the ranking is to help prioritize locations that may be optimal for harvesting projects.
+The map features rankings of the amount of rainfall that is typically available for irrigating a traditional turf landscape during the irrigation season.
+The intent of the rankings is to help prioritize locations that may be optimal for rainwater harvesting projects.
 The map provides the following designations:

 - Rainfall Exceeds Irrigation: Areas where abundant rainfall exceeds the ET of a traditional turf landscape most of the year and rainwater harvesting for irrigation may not be necessary

-- Highest: Areas where the ET of a traditional turf landscape closely matches rainfall and that have 5 to 9 months where rainfall exceeds ET during the irrigation season
+- Highest: Areas where the ET of a traditional turf landscape closely matches rainfall and that have more than 4 and up to 9 months where rainfall exceeds ET during the irrigation season

 - High: Areas where the ET of a traditional turf landscape closely matches rainfall and that have 1 to 4 months where rainfall exceeds ET

-- Medium-High: Areas where the ET of a traditional turf landscape typically exceeds rainfall and that have 3 to 6 months where rainfall exceeds ET
+- Medium-High: Areas where the ET of a traditional turf landscape typically exceeds rainfall and that have more than 3 and up to 6 months where rainfall exceeds ET

 - Medium: Areas where the ET of a traditional turf landscape typically exceeds rainfall and that have zero to 2 months where rainfall exceeds ET